google/closure-templates/documentation/reference/expressions.md

 ### Null coalescing operator `?:` {#null-coalescing-operator}

-The null coalescing operator (also known as the 'elvis operator').
-Returns the left side if it is non-`null`, and the right side otherwise.
+The null coalescing operator (also known as the 'elvis operator') returns the left side if it is non-`null`, and the right side otherwise.
 This is often useful for supplying default values.

-This operator is short circuiting, if the left side is non-`null` the right side will not be evaluated.
+This operator is short circuiting &mdash; if the left side is non-`null` the right side will not be evaluated.

 For example,